WHY ?

 Agility & Innovation

-Need for Agility and Innovation: Business and technology are evolving at an unprecedented pace, demanding high levels of organizational agility and continuous innovation capacity in order to adapt and thrive (Harvard Business Review, 2021).
-Yet traditional factors such as bureaucracy, rigid hierarchy, and short-term mindsets within many large organizations often inhibit the level of responsiveness and nimbleness required in today's dynamic climate (Capelli, 2022).
-Effective 21st century leadership must focus on promoting a culture of prudent experimentation, actively encouraging employee learning, growth mindsets, and deploying flexible, cross-functional team structures to problem-solve (Edmondson, 2020).
-A willingness to take measured risks, rapidly prototype and pilot new ideas in the market, and proactively leverage emerging digital technologies are also critical behaviors that enable the agility modern firms need to innovate and maintain competitiveness.
-Breaking down restrictive silos, empowering teams, and rewarding iterative progress over static planning are key to embedding these vital innovation capabilities within any organization (Chesbrough, 2020).
+Need for Agility and Innovation: Business and technology are evolving at an unprecedented pace, demanding high levels of organisational agility and continuous innovation capacity to adapt and thrive (Harvard Business Review, 2021).
+Yet traditional factors such as bureaucracy, rigid hierarchy, and short-term mindsets within many large organisations often inhibit the responsiveness and nimbleness required in today's dynamic climate (Capelli, 2022).
+Effective 21st-century leadership must promote a prudent experimentation culture, actively encourage employee learning and growth mindsets, and deploy flexible, cross-functional team structures to problem-solve (Edmondson, 2020).
+A willingness to take measured risks, rapidly prototype and pilot new ideas in the market, and proactively leverage emerging digital technologies are also critical behaviours that enable the agility modern firms need to innovate and maintain competitiveness.
+Breaking down restrictive silos, empowering teams, and rewarding iterative progress over static planning is critical to embedding these vital innovation capabilities within any organisation (Chesbrough, 2020).

 Business concept - word 'Innovate ', sketch with schemes and graphs on chalkboard